The TR Register is committed to following the latest UK Government advice on events and public gatherings.

 We do not expect to be able to run social gatherings until after the 21st June 2021 at the earliest.

-The rules now vary on a regional basis - see below to work out what applies to your area:
+Due to devolved powers, the rules vary on a regional basis – see below to work out what applies to your area of the UK:

 TR Register Local Group Meets

-On advice from UK Government and relevant trade bodies, we are continuing to urge against local group meets and gatherings.
-For those advertised by third-parties, you attend at your own risk.
+On advice from UK Government and relevant trade bodies, we are continuing to urge against holding physical local group meets.
+Lockdown restrictions currently make these illegal.

-In the meantime, keep in touch via the Forum, TR Action Magazine our Social Media and your own local WhatsApp groups and Zoom calls.
-The office runs a pro account for Zoom that is available to all local groups to book and use.
-Simply enquire at : email@example.com.
+In the meantime, keep in touch via the eNewsletter, TR Action Magazine, the Forum, our Social Media and your own local WhatsApp groups and Zoom calls.

 - Read and understand Government guidance for your specific area of the UK.